coconutswallow/Guides/_resources/discord-login.md

 * Discord ID
 * If the user belongs to the Hawthorne Guild

-If yes the following is saved into Hawthorne's Database
+If yes, then the following is saved into Hawthorne's Database
 * Your Discord ID
 * Your Display Name
 * Your Hawthorne roles (e.g. "Adventurer", "Full DM", "Staff")